 “We do this because it eliminates potential problems before they happen because all aspects are controlled from concrete mix design and testing," he explains.

 Quality control is conducted through a series of checklist-based procedures, with in-house laboratory and testing.
 “The process we have set-up ensures real-time work execution data from the jobsite,” he says.
 “The systematic checklist approach forces workers to follow requirements.
 This provides an opportunity to follow work processes from a distance and is an additional tool for work process analysis and improvement.”

 Haislip says the quality monitoring system is an opportunity to discover correlations between long term follow-up data and execution process as well as provide immediate feedback to clients and the concrete producer, thereby improving profitability.

 For owners and contractors looking for a sustainable, ecological friendly product, PrimeComposite will fit the bill.
 According to Haislip, when using the PrimeComposite material, there is a significant reduction in CO2 emissions.
 Traditional slab construction requires a thicker slab construction, which equates to more cement consumption and increased CO2 consumption.
 Slab construction with PrimeComposite allows for a thinner slab, equating to less cement consumption, reduced natural resources needed during production and a reduced CO2 output.

 Technology and research continues to impact the process and materials of slab on ground construction.
 With the introduction of PrimeComposite to the North American market, concrete contractors now have another option when choosing a flooring product for optimized concrete floors.

 Ed.
-Note: In the next issue, we’ll take a closer look at PrimeComposite material as it’s put to use in a project, the first of its kind in the Midwest using this material.
+Note: In the next issue, we’ll take a closer look at PrimeComposite material as it’s put to use in a project, the first of its kind using this material in the Midwest.